 For long-term planning, ACWWA refers to the 2015 cost-of service study and financial model prepared by Carollo Engineering, as well as the Master Plan dated 2011.
 The Master Plan includes plans for ACWWA's long-term water supply, as well as the non-potable, wastewater, and distribution and collections systems.
-In 2017, ACWWA began the process to update the Master Plan, beginning with the Raw Water Supply Master Plan.
+ACWWA is currently in the process of updating the Master Plan, and has completed the first step, the Raw Water Supply Master Plan.